 Tip: Pay careful attention to the shape of the realtime graph as you run your application.
-You can often diagnose a memory problem immediately by observing and learning from the pattern of the graph.
-For example, if the graph shows a rising pattern that never returns to baseline, as in Figure 5-16, your application is probably leaking memory.
-You may suspect that the progressive slowdown of your application that your QA team noticed is consistent with a memory leak, but the real-time graph confirms that diagnosis.
+You can often diagnose a memory problem immediately by observing and learning from the pattern of the graph. your QA team noticed is consistent with a memory leak, but the real-time graph confirms that diagnosis.